TheObstinatePanda/ppnk/README.md

 The following modules are currently planned for development:

 - REACT for handling front-end application rendering/interactivity
+- REACT-DOM to assist with rendering React components into the DOM.
+- Redux to help ensure the application state is easy to test
 - Express for handling API requests
+- dotenv to pull global variables from the .env file during testing
 - MySQL for database interactions
+- Sequelize and MySQL2 for interactions with the MySQL database
 - Multer for handling file uploads (images)
+- Sharp for handling with image compression for easier storage

 ## Begin Development